DarkAngel2009/First-repository/README.md

 # First-repository
-This repository is for practicing the GitHub
+This repository is for practicing the GitHub features